 We are a group of individuals from diverse backgrounds who are committed to being a community that pursues an authentic relationship with God through the person of Jesus Christ.

 Who We Want to Reach:

 We are trying to reach both the de-churched and un-churched people of Raleigh.
-Our church meets at Martin Middle School along the 440 Beltline making it convenient for people from Cary all the way to 540.
+Our church meets at Ridge Road Baptist Church (2011 Ridge Road) along the 440 Beltline making it convenient for people from Cary all the way to 540.
 We have community groups in Five Points, Lassiter Mill, North Hills, Stonehenge, Falls River, Crabtree, University and Cary.

 Why Are We Here: